utshomax/postman-docs/src/pages/docs/api-governance/configurable-rules/configuring-custom-governance-functions.md

 To add a custom function to a custom API Governance rule, [add a custom function](#adding-a-custom-function), and then begin the steps to [add a custom rule](/docs/api-governance/configurable-rules/configuring-api-governance-rules/#adding-custom-rules).

 Add the `then.function` property to the rule, and add the custom function name as its value to use it in your rule (for example, `function: custom_function_name`).
-If your custom function accepts options, you can also add the `then.functionOptions` property.
+If your custom function accepts options, add the `then.functionOptions` property.
+Learn more about [Spectral rule properties](/docs/api-governance/configurable-rules/spectral/#spectral-rule-properties) and [Spectral custom functions](/docs/api-governance/configurable-rules/spectral/#spectral-custom-functions).

 Then select **Create** to create a custom rule that uses a custom function.